chrisbpawsey/hpc-intro/_episodes/040-scheduler.md

 > [Notes for the instructor here](../guide)
 {: .challenge}

-The scheduler used in this lesson is SLURM.
+The scheduler used in this lesson is PBS Pro.
-Although SLURM is not used everywhere, running jobs is quite similar regardless of what software is being used.
+Although PBS Pro is not used everywhere, running jobs is quite similar regardless of what software is being used.
 The exact syntax might change, but the concepts remain the same.